School psychologists play a key role in supporting students, parents, teachers and school administrators.

 - Career benefits and opportunities

 - Leap into school psychology – Department-funded short courses

 - Lead school psychologist

 Being a school psychologist is highly rewarding and has many benefits including a competitive starting salary, Board approved supervision, ongoing professional development opportunities and a highly regarded 2-year Graduate Induction Program.

 - career development into senior positions and leadership roles

 - the possibility to work in specialised settings

-- access to housing support in some country areas, and
+- access to housing support in select regional areas

 - travel concessions in some locations.